onflow/fcl-js/packages/dev-wallet/README.md

 The Wallet Provider info will be on chain so its not something that needs to be worried about here by the Wallet Provider.
 What does need to be worried about handling the hooks request which was supplied to FCL via the `hks` value in the challenge response `https://provider.hooks`.

-The hooks request will be to the value supplied in the challenge response and it will include the code as a query param
+The hooks request will be to the `hks` value supplied in the challenge response.
+The request will also include the code as a query param

 ```
 GET https://povider.com/hooks
   ?code=afseasdfsadf
 ```

-This request happens for a number of reasons.
+This request needs to happen for a number of reasons.
 - If it fails FCL knows something is wrong and will attempt to re-authenticate.
 - If is succeeds FCL knows that the code it has is valid.
 - It creates a direct way for FCL to "verify" the user against the Wallet Provider.
 - It gives FCL a direct way to get Private Identity Information and Hooks.
 - The code can be passed to the backend to create a back-channel between the backend and the Wallet Provider.

+When users return to a dApp, if the code FCL stored hasnt expired, FCL will make this request again in order to stay up to date with the latest informtaion.
+FCL may also intermitently request this information before some critial actions.

 The hooks request should respond with the following JSON

 ```javascript
 const privateHooks = {
   addr: "0xab4U9KMf",       // the flow address this user is using for the dapp